McNeese State University Visa Sponsorship Jobs USA

 Position/Application Information

-McNeese State University invites qualified applicants for the position of Director of Advising in the Division of Enrollment Management.
-This is a full-time, 12-month, unclassified position.
-The appointment is available June 1, 2026.
+McNeese State University invites qualified applicants for the position of Student Services Coordinator.
+This is a full-time, 12–month, unclassified position.
+The appointment is available to begin July 1, 2026, and is intended to be filled by August 1, 2026.

-Applicants MUST complete an electronic application and upload the required documents listed below:
+Application Materials and Contact: For the application process, applicants MUST complete an electronic application and upload required documents listed below:

 Letter of Application